ziyadoodle/forum-alumni-umb/README.md

 ## Run the Project

+use cli to write
+1. `php spark migrate -all`
-use cli to write `php spark serve` command to run the app.
+2. `php spark serve`
+command to run the app.

+for development :
+`npx tailwindcss -i ./public/css/input.css -o ./public/css/styles.css --watch`

 ## Important Change with index.php